 Although it can be an important function of our immune system, inflammation can also be a serious problem, especially for athletes.
-In this article, we’ll take a look at what inflammation is, when we need it, and how CBD could help to prevent it.
+In this article, we’ll take a look at what inflammation is, when we need it, and how plant extracts may help the body best manage it.

 Why Inflammation Can Be a Problem

 Inflammation, also known as swelling, is one of the ways that the body’s immune system fights injury and infection.
 It is caused by blood vessels dilating, increasing blood flow to the area, and raising the white blood cell count.
 Symptoms of inflammation include redness, swelling, tenderness, and sometimes loss of function.

 Anyone who has had a sprain, a sore throat or a cut will know how the area can become tender and swollen.
 This is known as acute inflammation: a localized response to stress or injury.
 During an acute inflammation reaction, the damaged tissue releases chemicals called cytokines, which tell the body to send nutrients, immune cells, and hormones to that area to promote healing.
 As such, though acute inflammation can be uncomfortable, it isn’t always a reaction we want to stop.

 However, not all inflammation in the body comes as a response to a direct threat like an injury.
 Sometimes, and often for unknown reasons, the immune system can go into action when there is nothing to fight.
 Counterintuitively, this immune response can actually contribute to disease, as the white blood cells and hormones begin to attack healthy cells and tissue.
 Medical studies have even linked chronic inflammation to heart disease, strokes, and certain forms of cancer.